Juba-Amr/breast-cancer-CNN/README.md

 ## 🚀 Project Overview

 This project aims to build a convolutional neural network (CNN) model to detect breast cancer from medical images.
-The model was trained and evaluated using a large dataset of labeled images, achieving promising accuracy and balanced precision/recall metrics.
+The model was trained and evaluated using a large dataset of labeled images **sourced from [Kaggle’s Breast Histopathology Images Dataset](https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images)**, achieving promising accuracy and balanced precision/recall metrics.

 ---